dansteingart/without_the_hot_air/pages_md/SEwtHA_37.md

 1.7
 dry soil
 0.14
-<span class="figurenumber">Table E.15.</span> Thermal conductivities.
-For more data see table E.18, p304.
+<div class='caption'><span class="figurenumber">Table E.15.</span> Thermal conductivities.
+For more data see table E.18, p304.</div>

-<span class="figurenumber">Figure E.16.</span> The temperature in Cambridge, 2006, and a cartoon, which says the temperature is the sum of an annual sinusoidal variation between 3 °C and 20 °C, and a daily sinusoidal variation with range up to 10.3 °C. The average temperature is 11.5 °C.
+<div class='caption'><span class="figurenumber">Figure E.16.</span> The temperature in Cambridge, 2006, and a cartoon, which says the temperature is the sum of an annual sinusoidal variation between 3 °C and 20 °C, and a daily sinusoidal variation with range up to 10.3 °C. The average temperature is 11.5 °C.</div>

 If the flux we want to suck out of the ground in winter is much bigger than these natural fluxes then we know that our sucking is going to significantly alter ground temperatures, and may thus not be feasible.
 For this calculation, I’ll assume the ground just below the surface is held, by the combined influence of sun, air, cloud, and night sky, at a temperature that varies slowly up and down during the year (figure E.16).